Michael of Zahumlje: Alliance with Simeon I of Bulgaria

 The earliest occurrence of Michael in the sources is from 912.
 Venetian chronicler John the Deacon recorded that at that time Pietro, son of the Venetian doge Ursus Particiacus II (912–932), was treacherously captured on his return from a diplomatic mission to Constantinople by Michael, "a prince of the Slavs" (dux Sclavorum), when he wanted to pass through the lands of the Croats.
 Before Pietro entered Croatia, on his way home, when he entered Zahumlje, or when he entered province of Narenta or Pagania, Michael dux Sclavorum had him captured and sent as a gift to Simeon I of Bulgaria.
 Since 912, Michael was a close ally of Simeon I of Bulgaria, who had been mounting a number of successful campaigns against the Byzantine Empire.

 Simeon's march for power posed such a great threat to the Byzantine Empire that it looked for allies in the area.
-Leo Rhabduchus, the strategos of Dyrrhachium, found one such ally in Serbia, Peter Gojniković, who had been subject to Bulgaria since 897.
-Peter had been busy extending his power westwards, and appears to have come into territorial conflict with Michael in the process of doing so.
+Leo Rhabduchus, the strategos of Dyrrhachium, found one such ally in Serbia, Petar, who had been subject to Bulgaria since 897.
+Petar had been busy extending his power westwards, and appears to have come into territorial conflict with Michael in the process of doing so.
 Constantine writes that Michael, "his jealousy aroused by this", warned Symeon of the conspiracy.
-Symeon attacked Serbia and captured Peter, who died in prison.
+Symeon attacked Serbia and captured Petar, who died in prison.
 Most scholars prefer to date the war on Serbia to 917, after 20 August, when Simeon had massacred much of the invading Byzantine army at its landing place at Anchialos.
 In 924, Simeon conquered Serbia and, instead of appointing a vassal to govern on his behalf, placed it under his direct authority.
 In effect, Simeon became a neighbour of Michael and of Croatia, which was then under King Tomislav and had good relations with Byzantium.
 It seems probable that Michael remained loyal to Simeon until the latter's death in 927.